Mikejo5000/vsts-docs-pr/docs/work/work-items/view-add-work-items.md

 ## View work items

-Using the drop-down menu, you can focus on relevant items inside a team project via these seven pivots:
+Using the drop-down menu, you can focus on relevant items inside a team project using one of the seven pivots as described next.
+Additionally, you can [filter](#filter) and [sort](#sort) each pivot view.

 <table>
 <tbody valign="top">